vdhamer/Photo-Club-Hub/.github/README.md

     - `club` has the same structure as a single `club` record from the `root.level1.json` file.
 It serves to label the file so you can tell which club it describes.
         - the `town` and `fullName` fields are required.
         - `town` and `fullName` must exactly match the corresponding fields in the `root.level1.json` file.
-    - `members` is a container for information about current and past members.
-Technically these correspond to the `MemberPortfolio` class in the CoreData database.</p>
+    - `members` is a container that holds current and past members.
+Each `member` correspond to an instance of the `MemberPortfolio` class in the CoreData database.</p>
 - **Optional** fields (that are ignored)
         - the `level2URL` field can be included, but it's value does _not_ overrule the `level2URL` value in `root.level1.json` for safety reasons.
 - **Optional** fields (that are used)
-    - `club`
     - a club's `nickName`, `latitude`, `longitude`, and `website` overrule the corresponding `root.level1.json` fields if needed.
-This allows a club to _correct_ centrally provided information.</p>
+This allows a club to _correct_ centrally-provided information with club-provided information.</p>
     - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
     - `infixName` will often be empty.
-It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst".
+It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst" in the _Who's Who_ screen.
-        - An omitted "infixName" is equivalent to "infixName" = "".
+        - An omitted "infixName" is interpreted as "infixName" = "".
-    - the `level3URL` field allows the app to find the next level list about the selected images per member.</p>
+    - the `level3URL` field allows the app to find the Level 3 information with the selected images for this member.</p>
-    - the `roles` field indicate whether a member fullfills a role as officer (e.g. chairman) of the club.
-If a given `role` is not mentioned, the default value of `false` is used.
-So most `members` may not have any `role` or even a `roles` section.
+    - the `roles` field indicate whether a member fullfills a role as a club officer (e.g. chairman).
+If a given `role` is not mentioned, the default value is `false` is used.
+Many `members` have an empty or even absent `roles` section.
+Some `members` may have multiple roles (e.g., `secretary` and `admin`)
-    - the `stat` entries indicate the members status w.r.t. this club.
+    - the `stat` entries indicate a member's status in the club.
 If `stat` is missing, all values default to `false'.
     - `isFormerMember` can be set to true if the person left the club and the club wants to keep that member's Portfolio visible.
+The user interface will state `former member` where applicable.
+By default (see Settings) former members are not shown.
+When shown, users see "Former member of <club>".
+    - `isDeceased` is a special variant of `isFormerMember`.
+If deceased members are not removed from the level2.json list, this allows the user interface to indicate this.
+By default (see Settings) former and deceased members are not shown.
+When shown, users see "Deceased, former member of <club>" and the text is shown in a different color.
-    - `isHonaryMember` can be used if the person is a special member and for example doesn't pay dues anymore.
+    - `isHonaryMember` can be used if the person is no longer an active member, but is still treated as a member (e.g., after retiring) because of past achievements.
+Most clubs will not need this feature.
     - `isMentor` is for coaches who coach or previously (`isFormerMember` to `true`) coached the club.
 They can have a Portfolio (e.g. with pictures of them or pictures of their own work).
-    - `isProspectiveMember` is a candidate future member who already participates in some of the club activities, but is formally not a member yet.
+    - `isProspectiveMember` is a possible future member who is currently participating in some of the club activities, but is formally not a member yet.
+Most clubs will not need this feature.
-    - `birthday` can be the full date of birth, but the year can also be left at 9999 to mask out the actual age.
+    - `birthday` can be the full date of birth but currently only the month and date are shown in the user interface.
+So you can provide a dummy year (like `9999`) if that is preferred.
-    - `website` is a website about that member's photography.
-The app can link to that site.
+    - `website` is a personal photography-related website.
+If available, the app provides a link to the website.
-    - `featuredImage` is a link to a single image shown beside the member's name in the membership list.
+    - `featuredImage` is a URL to a single image that can be shown beside the member's name in the membership list.
+It is visible in the `Portfolios` screen and the `Who's Who` screen.
-    - `level3URL` is URL to a file containing selected images of this particular member.
-The app may support multiple formats for this file (like `level3.json` and `XML`).</p>
+    - `level3URL` is URL to a file containing selected images made by this particular member in the context of a given photo club.</p>

-> The `birthday` and `website` fields are special because a single photographer _could_ have multiple level2.json files (e.g. a former photo club and the current photo club).
-This is tricky because, e.g., both `birthday` fields _could_ contain conflicting dates (e.g. `1980-1-2` versus `9999-2-1`).
-This rare complication can be prevented by only including these fields in one photo club's `Level 2` file.
+> Note that the `birthday`, `website`, and `isDeceased` fields are technically special because they describe the photographer - and not the photographer as a member of a particular club.
+> Usually this doesn't matter, but it can show up if the photographer is associated with **multiple** clubs, each with its own level2.json file (for example, a former photo club and the current photo club).
+> Conceivably these multiple files may not agree on the value of `birthday`, `website` or `isDeceased`.
+The app currently will select the last answer it encountered.
+> The problem should be very infrequent, but a workaround is to only fill in these fields in one of the level2.json files.
+In the future, we could implement software rules governing which answers to use if the files don't match.

 </details></ul>